plifplouf203/academic-cv/content/publications/preprint/index.md

 Changes in the interest rate also affect the nominal exchange rate, which is assumed to be flexible in the canonical setup.
 Further, changes in the exchange rate affect inflation directly via the cost of imported factors of production, and indirectly via changes in the relative prices of imported goods vis-à-vis domestic, and the corresponding shifts in aggregate demand between imported and domestic goods.
 Because of the changes in aggregate demand for domestically produced goods, domestic output and domestic cost pressures change as well, which then affects inflation.

 The resolution of the model begins with assigning a value to each structural parameter.
-When parameters are properly calibrated, the model should have a unique stable solution (Blanchard-Kahn condition [Blanchard et al., 1980]).
+When parameters are properly calibrated, the model should have a unique stable solution (Blanchard-Kahn condition [Blanchard et *al*., 1980]).
 The dedicated software manages the computation of algorithms.
 #### Calibration and Parameters Values
 As in most QPMs, parameter values are assigned through three approaches: estimation from data for available series, calibration from previous studies, and expert judgment.
 For technical reasons, we relied only on the latter and didn’t perform any estimation ourselves.